Beer Rebranding. Only way to win.

 Microbrews are part of this beer rebranding market study

-Beer market MicrobrewsEvery successful brand needs to salute a great product.
+Every successful brand needs to salute a great product.
 You will never be a successful beer brand if you don’t make a well-crafted product.
 It is a table stake in the category.

-When was the last time you heard someone at a bar tell the bartender, “That was a terrible tasting beer?
+When was the last time you heard someone at a bar tell the bartender,

+“That was a terrible-tasting beer?
 Might I have another, and while you’re at it, buy a round for the bar”?
+Of course, we like the brand of beer we drink.

 Emotional Impact

 Every beer drinker brings something to the party.

 They bring their expectations to the brand experience.
 Successful brands manage that expectation.
 That is brand management.

 The Beer Franchises

 The Budweiser franchise gets it.
-But, they need to start looking at the entire franchise and not the singular sub-brands.
+But they must start looking at the entire franchise, not the singular sub-brands.
 Budweiser may be dipping, but Bud Light is healthy.
-Think of light beers as a style, not a brand.

 Not so different from a Pale Ale.

-Understanding that dynamic is a defense of why Budweiser spends so much energy and cash on the television campaigns.
+Understanding that dynamic is a defense of why Budweiser spends so much energy and cash on television campaigns.

+Fragmentation.
 Beer rebranding market study

 The beer market is increasingly fragmented.
 More players are dividing a shrinking base.
 If you think it is easy to create a consistent product on the scale of Budweiser, think again.

 It is immensely challenging.
 It is science.
 If it were easy, everyone would do it.

 Start at the beginning

-AB INBev in the beer market studyLet’s start our beer rebranding market study here.
+Let’s start our beer rebranding market study here.
 Consider this.
 When Belgium-based AB InBev bought Budweiser in 2008, we posed the question.
 Will it make a difference to American beer drinkers?

 The Budweiser brand is Americana.
-“I’ll have a Bud” is as much a part of the American vernacular as “Bless you.”
-(Read a blog on the A.B.
-InBev purchase of SABMiller here.)
+“I’ll have a Bud” is as much a part of the American vocabulary as “Bless you.”
+This beer rebranding market study will look at that prediction.

+It will also pose a new prediction or two about the future of the beer market.
 That was right and slightly off.
-We have a prediction to consider as we look at the domestic beer industry.
+We have a prediction to consider in the domestic beer industry.

 What we got right, what we got wrong

-Where we right: Budweiser did drop a few points in market share, falling under the “monopoly” threshold of 50%, down to 46.4% in 2015.
+Where we are right: Budweiser did drop a few points in market share, falling under the “monopoly” threshold of 50%, down to 46.4% in 2015.
 Budweiser includes all the BUD brands.

 The market share of Budweiser itself fell to third place in 2018.

-However, Coors Light took advantage, recently passing Bud as the nation’s second-best-selling beer behind Bud Light.
+However, Coors Light took advantage, recently passing

+Bud as the nation’s second best-selling beer behind Bud Light.
 Bud Light still dominates with double the market share of Coors Light.

 But this represents a change in style preference rather than a beer preference.
-When it comes to American lager, Americans prefer light beer.
-End of story.
-Is this a call for a significant beer rebranding?
-We think so.
+Regarding American lager, Americans prefer light beer—end of story.

 Budweiser will come back

-Overall, Bud still holds more than twice the market share of its nearest competitor, Miller.
+Here is a prediction for this beer rebranding market study.
+Budweiser will make a comeback.
+Bud still holds more than twice the market share of its nearest competitor, Miller.

-But, there’s something about A.B.
-InBev’s history that suggests it can reverse the trend
+But there’s something about A.B.
+InBev’s history that suggests it can reverse the trend.

 The entire alcoholic beverage market

-Sprits competing with beersOf course, there are other issues.
-The industry is losing share to wine and spirits.
-Sales of spirits rose to 37.8% in 2019, while beer has stayed stagnant at 45.2%.
+Of course, there are other issues.
+The industry is losing its share to wine and spirits.
+Sales of spirits rose to 37.8% in 2019, while beer has stayed at 45.2%.
 Wine is a flat line of 17%.

 Beer revenue in 2020 is US$587,362m.
 Spirits and wine are getting more aggressive in their marketing.
 There are now T.V. spots for Yellow Tail wine, Tito’s Vodka, and 1800 Tequila.
 Advertising is no longer the sole domain of beer among alcohol marketers.
-(Read about beer marketing and differentiation here)
+(Read about beer marketing and differentiation here) Then there’s Molson and Coors.

-Then there’s Molson and Coors.
-(Below we’ll look at the major brands, and these two are certainly aiming for Budweiser by joining forces in the U.S. market as Molson Coors).
+(Below, we’ll look at the major brands, and these two certainly aim for Budweiser by joining forces in the U.S. market as Molson Coors).

-Beer Rebranding Market Study looks at Budweiser
+Beer Rebranding Market Study Looks at Budweiser

-The beer marketNo beer rebranding market study can ignore Budweiser.
+No beer rebranding market study can ignore Budweiser.
 The purchase of Budweiser by A.B.
 InBev is cause for alarm.

 So much of what Budweiser means to consumers is about being a hard-core American.
 Budweiser’s imagery often reflects that.

-Coors Light will no doubt say it made strides through its “Cold Counts” campaign.
+Coors Light will undoubtedly say it made strides through its “Cold Counts” campaign.

-But, we believe the introduction of A.B.
+But we believe the introduction of A.B.
 InBev to the U.S. made Bud’s brand loyalty a little weaker for a time.

-Years ago, and occasionally still, Budweiser was in full-on “dumb guy” mode with its advertising.
-It created spots around twentysomethings in search of a great beer, often to comical effect.
+Because Bud has a heritage, years ago, and occasionally still, Budweiser was in full-on “dumb guy” mode with its advertising.

 Bud needed a change